mdabrowski1990/uds/docs/source/pages/knowledge_base.rst

 chapter).

-NOTE: You do not need a direct physical connection between the client and the server to have physically addressed communication, as all messages would be routed by other servers that are part of the network and connected between the client and the server.
+NOTE: You do not need a direct physical connection between the client and the server to have physically addressed communication as all messages shall be routed to a target of each message.

 Response behaviour to physically addressed request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~